ismailAlAbdali/Texas_Counties_Oil_and_Gas_Production_DE/README.md

 # Project Goal

 ## Overview
-The primary goal of this project is to gain a comprehensive understanding of the oil industry by analyzing data from the Railroad Commission of Texas.
+The primary goal of this project is to gain a some understanding of the **oil industry by analyzing data from the Railroad Commission of Texas**.
 Through this endeavor, we aim to achieve the following objectives:

 ### Explore Oil Industry Insights
 - Delve into the data to uncover valuable insights into the production of oil and gas over the years, providing a detailed understanding of production trends within the region.